 Are you looking to upgrade your Honda CRF230F?
-There’s many parts you can add to make it faster.
+There are many parts you can add to make it faster and more comfortable.
 This is the ultimate list of CRF230 mods that actually improve its performance.

 Performance Mods Part 1